plantheric/jekyll-plugins/README.md

 ## project_repositories

-A Tag plugin to generate a list of project repositories.
+A Tag plugin to generate content containing a list of projects.

-The plugin will list public repositories in github and bitbucket and duplicate repository names will be remove
+The plugin will generate content listing public repositories on github and bitbucket.

 #### Usage
 	{% project_repositories user_name %}

-where the user_name is the user name for github and/or bitbucket
+where the `user_name` is the user name for github and/or bitbucket.

+The plugin will take `name`, `link`, `language` and `description` parameters from the API response.
+The plugin also will attempt to download a `Summary.md` file from the  project root.
+If this file exists it will be used for the project description.

+The plugin can also list projects that are not in public github or bitbucket repositories.
-If you want to include addition projects they can be specified in the file `_data\project_repositories.yml` with the following syntax
+Addition projects can be listed in the file `_data\project_repositories.yml` with the following syntax.

 	- name:
 	  link:
 	  language:
 	  description:

+The `description` field will be processed as markdown.

 You can also specify the order the projects are sort in for display.
 In the `_config.yml` file add